Voucher Holder FAQs

 Q: When I have a change in income, is it necessary to report it when I get it or wait until my Recertification?

 A: Under your family obligations, you must report all changes in family composition and income using the Interim Change form within a 10 day period or it could result in a termination for not reporting changes.
-However, an increase in income will not be processed until your next Biennial Recertification.

 Q: I submitted an interim change to MBQ.
 How long will this take to process?